Covid-19 has been a blessing for me. I know that sounds horrible, but this corona virus has a platinum lining for some people.

 The photo editing business

 Right before the covid-19 thing hit I started a photo editing business and was gaining traction with my first 2 clients.
-I wanted to do something related visual arts that would bring in steady freelance income and had a large steady customer base.
+I wanted to do something related to visual arts that would bring in steady freelance income and had a large steady customer base.
 I love writing but I wanted to find something that was more visual to do for freelance income.

 Wedding photographers where the target of my marketing because they are the steadiest photographers who use editors.